Higher order representation stability and ordered configuration spaces of manifolds: Introduction

 The proof of Theorem \ref{maintheorem} involves the analysis of a semi-simplicial space, the \emph{arc resolution} of $F_k(M)$, described in Section \ref{SectionArcRes}.
-In Section \ref{SectionDifferentials}, we compute certain differentials in spectral sequences associated to the arc resolutions, which we use to prove the desired finiteness properties of the sequences $\W^i_k(M)$ in Section \ref{SectionMainProof}.
-The algebraic underpinnings of our proof of secondary representation stability is developed in Section \ref{SectionAlgebraicFoundations}, and draws on the theory of FI--modules introduced by Church, Ellenberg, and Farb \cite{CEF}, the central stability complex introduced by Putman in \cite{Pu}, and the theory of twisted skew-commutative algebras.
-In particular, our proof relies on the Noetherian property for $\bigwedge \,(\Sym^2 R)$-modules established by Nagpal, Sam and Snowden \cite[Theorem 1.1]{NSSskew}.
+In Section \ref{SectionDifferentials}, we compute certain differentials in spectral sequences associated to the arc resolutions, which we use to prove the desired finiteness properties of the sequences $\W^M_i$ in Section \ref{SectionMainProof}.
+The algebraic underpinnings of our proof of secondary representation stability is developed in Section \ref{SectionAlgebraicFoundations}, and draws on the theory of FI--modules introduced by Church--Ellenberg--Farb \cite{CEF}, the central stability complex introduced by Putman in \cite{Pu}, and the theory of twisted skew-commutative algebras.
+In particular, our proof relies on the Noetherian property for $\bigwedge \,(\Sym^2 R)$-modules established by Nagpal--Sam--Snowden \cite[Theorem 1.1]{NSSskew}.

 This Noetherian property for $\bigwedge \,(\Sym^2 R)$-modules is currently only known when $R$ is a field of characteristic zero.
 If it were possible to prove this result over more general commutative unital rings $R$, then (with a modification of our Proposition \ref{E2filtration}) our proof would establish our main results, Theorem \ref{maindecat}, Theorem \ref{maintheorem}, and Corollary \ref{corSecondaryCentral}, over these rings.
-Additionally, if one could bound the degrees of higher syzygies of $\bigwedge \,(\Sym^2 R)$-modules as Church and Ellenberg do for FI-modules \cite[Theorem A]{CE}, it would be possible to explicitly bound the function $r$ from Theorem \ref{maindecat}.
+Some conjectural generalizations and strengthenings of Theorem \ref{maintheorem} are discussed in Section \ref{secConj}.